 Remember the iPod?
 No worries, you don’t have to.
-At the time it was the most trendy thing in the USA I was living in Poland.
-One of these regions that was much more dominated by (illegal) MP3 files and very few people was interested in listening to anything else than music.
+At the time it was the most trendy thing in the USA.
+Back then I have been living in Poland – one of these regions that were dominated by (illegal) MP3 files and very few people was interested in listening to anything else than music.

 A podcast is a term we use to describe any audio recordings, much like on a radio station but distributed over the Internet.
-The technology and the name itself was created between 2000 and 2004, but Apple’s portable music player iPod made podcasting mainstream in English speaking countries.
+The technology and the name itself were created between 2000 and 2004, but Apple’s portable music player iPod made podcasting mainstream in English-speaking countries.

 After about two decades podcasts are becoming a global phenomenon.
 It’s never been easier to record, publish and listen to podcasts in a variety of languages and topics.
 Almost any device allows now to browse, download or stream an increasing catalog of audio recordings.

-Where I can listen to the Nerd on Tour Podcast?
+How to support the Nerd on Tour Podcast?